LauraSp/QUIDDIT/README.md

 # QUIDDIT
 Quantification of Infrared active Defects in Diamond and Inferred Temperatures

-**license:** You are free to download and use QUIDDIT and all its components but not to modify the code.
+**license:** You are free to download and use QUIDDIT and all its components.

 ## Download
+Help us by letting us know if you have downloaded QUIDDIT!
+Even if you don't end up using it, please let us know (you can email laura.speich@bristol.ac.uk).
+Thank you!

 All necessary files can be downloaded by visiting the following website: https://github.com/LauraSp/QUIDDIT